[Much of my site will be useless to you if you've got the images turned off!]

 The Wisconsin delegate succeeded in getting congress to authorize the president to have the boundary ascertained, surveyed, and marked between Missouri and Iowa, which had now been formed into a territory.
 Accordingly a commissioner was appointed by the president to act with commissioners from Missouri and Iowa, but the line determined upon was not to be established finally until ratified by congress.
 An appropriation of four thousand dollars was made to defray the expense.4 The governor of Iowa appointed a commissioner to act with the federal commissioner but the governor of Missouri refused to appoint one.5

-The report of the United States commissioner, Indicates a West Point graduate and gives his Class.Albert M. Lea, was sent to congress in a message by President Van Buren, December 24, 1839.
+The report of the United States commissioner, Indicates a West Point graduate, Class of 1831: a link to his biographical entry in Cullum's Register.Albert M. Lea, was sent to congress in a message by President Van Buren, December 24, 1839.
 Mr. Lea presented four possible lines for the boundary:

 "First. — Sullivan's line, which has in its favor the almost uniform reference to the point one hundred miles north of the mouth of the Kansas River as the northwest corner of Missouri.
 On the other hand, it is an oblique line and the law calls for a parallel of latitude.
 Moreover, it does not pass through any rapids of the Des Moines, and hence it is not a legal line, though from its long use as such it might be proper to establish it by legislation.